- Many users don't know the main differences that set VPN routers and VPN services apart.

 For instance, some VPN providers (such as ExpressVPN) offer custom firmwares you can flash on your router.

-On the other hand, you can also try to grab configuration details from your VPN and attempt to load them on your router, as we explained in our comprehensive guide.
+On the other hand, you can also try to grab configuration details from your VPN and attempt to load them on your router.

 Note that the VPN router setup process depends on the model of your router, so unfortunately there’s no silver bullet for this.